AlecMcG99/ComFunc/README.md

 Current Version = 1.0

 # Installation
-1. Download Comfunc.py and put it in the same directory as your Jupyter Notebook files for BioInformatics
+1. Download the lastest release, unzip it, and put it in the same directory as your Jupyter Notebook files for BioInformatics
-2. import Comfunc at the top of your program
+2. type 'from ComFunc-1.0 import ComFunc' at the top of your program

 # Usage
 ## parse_fasta(FileName)